-all listed occupations in the classification scheme within a particular category divided by the share of the workforce that fall into that category.
+$^{^{28}}$ Skill specificity was calculated following the logic described in Iversen and Soskice (2001).
+The GSS includes Census occupation codes.
+We adapt the Iversen and Soskice (2001) method used on ISCO codes to the Census' classification scheme.
+Census occupational codes are arranged into several categories (e.g., Managers, Professionals, Farm, etc.).
+Iversen and Soskice (2001) measure skill specificity as the share of all listed occupations in the classification scheme within a particular category divided by the share of the workforce that fall into that category.
 We use the distribution of occupations reported in the GSS as our measure of the labor force for each year of the survey.
-For example, in 2006 about 12% of the GSS respondents were classified into management occupations.
-These occupations account for a little over 5% of the total occupations listed in the census occupation codes.
-The estimated skill specificity for individuals working in management occupations in 2006 is simply (0.05/0.12) 100.
+For example, in 2006 about 12 percent of the GSS respondents were classified into management occupations.
+These occupations account for a little over 5 percent of the total occupations in 2006 is simply (0.05/ 0.12)×100.
 For models in the main text, we measure skill specificity as the greater of the reported values of the adults in the household.
-In Appendix F (online) we show that our results are robust using the minimum household score and the average household score.
+In Supplementary Appendix F (online), we show that our results are robust using the minimum household score and the average household score.
 As a further complication, the 1985 wave used the 1970 Census occupational codes while the 1990, 1996, and 2006 data used the 1980 codes.
-Fortunately, the 1990 wave included both the 1970 and 1980 codes facilitating comparison between the two different classification schemes.
-For respondents in the 1990 wave, we calculated skill specificity based on both the 1970 and 1980 census codes.
-The estimated scores correlated at r = 0.5.
-Excluding the 1985 wave from the analyses reported in this paper does nothing to change the substantive findings (if anything, they are strengthened).
+Fortunately, the 1990 wave